 To apply for any of the University of Arizona’s online programs in engineering, please follow the process below:

-All required documents are to be uploaded to the UA Graduate College Online application.
+All required documents are to be uploaded to the University of Arizona Graduate College Online application.
 Applicants must submit:

 Once you have completed all the “required” fields in the application, you must provide the fee payment, review, and submit the application.
 After your application is successfully submitted, the department will be able to review your materials.
 The Graduate College will then await an official recommendation from your program regarding your admission.

-You will be required to submit official transcripts and/or degree certificates.
-Electronic versions of transcripts will be accepted if received directly from your institution or transcript clearing house service (send to firstname.lastname@example.org).
+Once accepted into the program, you will be required to submit official transcripts for all degrees and/or certificates you have previously completed.
+Electronic versions of transcripts will be accepted if received directly from your institution or transcript clearing house service (send to email@example.com).

-Mailing of official transcripts and/or official degree certificates can be sent to one of the following addresses:
+Official transcripts can be sent to one of the following addresses:

 The University of Arizona